 Find the right CC cream for your skin tone:

-There are different rules for under-eye circles when it comes to light, medium and dark skin tones.
-For light skin, a yellow, peach or purple-based concealer will cancel out the gray tones created when concealer is layered over shadowy areas.
-On darker skin, use bright orange or red CC cream first, then follow up with a neutral or yellow-toned concealer.
+light skin, a yellow, peach or purple-based concealer will cancel out the gray tones created when concealer is layered over shadowy areas.